Taklamakan Desert: Etymology

 While most researchers agree on makan being the Persian word for "place", etymology of Takla is less clear.
 The word may be a Uyghur borrowing of the Persian tark, "to leave alone/out/behind, relinquish, abandon" + makan.
 Another plausible explanation suggests it is derived from Turki taqlar makan, describing "the place of ruins".
 Chinese scholars Wang Guowei and Huang Wenbi linked the name to the Tocharians, a historical people of the Tarim Basin, making the meaning of "Taklamakan" similar to "Tocharistan".
-According to Uyghur scholar Turdi Mettursun Kara, the name Taklamakan comes from the expression Terk-i Mekan.
+According to Uyghur researcher Turdi Mettursun Kara, the name Taklamakan comes from the expression Terk-i Mekan.
 The name is first mentioned as Terk-i Makan (ترك مكان / trk mkan) in the book called Tevarih-i Muskiyun, which was written in 1867 in the Hotan Prefecture of Xinjiang.

 In folk etymology, it is said to mean "Place of No Return" or "get in and you'll never get out".

 Geography

 The Taklamakan Desert has an area of 337000 km2, making it slightly smaller than Germany.
 The desert is part of the Tarim Basin, which is 1000 km long and 400 km wide.
 It is crossed at its northern and at its southern edge by two branches of the Silk Road, by which travellers sought to avoid the arid wasteland.

-It is the world's second-largest shifting sand desert, with about 85% made up of shifting sand dunes, ranking 17th in size in a ranking of the world's largest deserts.
+It is the world's second-largest shifting sand desert, with about 85% made up of shifting sand dunes, ranking 16th in size in a ranking of the world's largest deserts.
 Dunes range in height from 60 ft up to as much as 300 ft.
 The few breaks in this sea of sand are small patches of alluvial clay.
 Generally, the steeper sides of the dunes face away from the prevailing winds.

 The People's Republic of China has constructed two cross-desert highways.
 The Tarim Desert Highway links the cities of Hotan (on the southern edge) and Luntai (on the northern edge) and the Bayingol to Ruoqiang road crosses the desert to the east.

-In recent years, the desert has expanded in some areas, its sands enveloping farms and villages as a result of desertification.
+As a shifting sand desert, sand dunes constantly shift under the influence of the wind.
+As a result, moving sand dunes erode grasslands and residential areas.

 The Golmud-Korla Railway crosses the Taklamakan as well.

 Named areas in the desert include Ha-la-ma, A-lang-ha and Mai-k'o-tsa-k'o.
 The Mazartag mountains are located in the western part of the desert.